Breathe In, Hike Out: The Best Local Trails for a Summer Escape

 Rock Creek Park – Washington, DC

-This urban oasis features more than 32 miles of trails that wind through dense forest and along the creek.
+• This urban oasis boasts over 32 miles of trails that wind through dense forest and along the creek.

 Theodore Roosevelt Island – Arlington, VA (but accessible from DC)